Diabetes - tests and checkups

 Routine diabetes tests

-See your diabetes doctor every 3 - 6 months.
+See your diabetes doctor for an exam every 3 to 6 months.
 During this exam, your doctor should check your:

 - Blood pressure